 When the Goths asked for politely asked for permission to enter the Roman Empire in 376, therefore, they were not an entirely alien group.
 There was more than a century of coexistence between Romans and Goths behind this request, and they were not coming as invaders; they were coming as migrators.

 Learn more: Pagans and Christians in the Fourth Century

 Refugees, Migrants, or Invaders?

 The Goths’ intention was not to take over the Roman Empire.
-What drove them to ask for permission to cross the Danube River and enter the Roman Empire was fear of the Huns.
-Huns were central Asian nomads who had been moving westward for some time and had been placing a great deal of military pressure on the Goths, and the Goths wanted to put the Danube River between themselves and the Huns.
+What drove them to ask for permission to cross the Danube River and enter the Roman Empire was a fear of the Huns.
+Huns were central Asian nomads who had been moving westward for some time and had been placing a great deal of military pressure on the Goths.
+In response, the Goths wanted to put the Danube River between themselves and the Huns.
 In a sense, the Goths were refugees in 376, seeking the protection of the Roman Empire.

 Learn more: Barbarians at the Gate